Transurethral Microwave Therapy (TUMT) for Benign Prostatic Hyperplasia

 What To Expect After Surgery

-You are generally able to go home after surgery.
-You may not be able to urinate and may require catheterization to drain your bladder.
+You are typically able to go home after surgery.
+You may not be able to urinate and may need catheterization to drain your bladder.
 For most men, this lasts for a week or less.
-You may also have to take antibiotics or anti-inflammatory medicines.

-You can generally return to work 1 to 2 days after treatment.
+You can typically return to work 1 to 2 days after treatment.
 Sexual activity can be resumed 1 to 2 weeks after surgery.

 Why It Is Done